aditmer/Event-Driven-Indexing-For-Cognitive-Search/README.md

 # Use an event-driven trigger for indexing in Azure Cognitive Search

 This C# sample is an Azure Function app that demonstrates how to implement event-driving indexing in Azure Cognitive Search.
-If you've run into limitations using the indexer and skillset features of Azure Cognitive Search, this demo shows you an alternative for achieving similar outcomes:
+If you've ever faced limitations using the indexer and skillset features of Azure Cognitive Search, this demo shows you an alternative for achieving similar outcomes for two related scenarios.

+**Scenario 1: Event-driven indexing**

-+ Indexers pull data from supported data sources on demand or on a schedule.
-In contrast, this example uses the push APIs of Cognitive Search, eliminating constraints around frequency, duration, volume, and platform.
-In this example, event-driven indexing is triggered by data updates in the source database.
+Indexers run on demand or on a schedule, pulling data from a specific set of supported data sources.
+In contrast, this example shows you how to implement event-driven indexing, triggered by infusion of data in the source database.
+Because this solution uses the push APIs of Cognitive Search, any indexer-related constraints around frequency, duration, volume, and data platforms do not apply.

+The function app you'll create in this sample monitors a container for updates.
+When detected, the app initiates a full end-to-end process that includes enrichment and indexing.

+**Scenario 2: Applied AI for transformations on content**

-+ Indexers drive the native AI enrichment capabilities of COgnitive Search.
+Indexers drive the native AI enrichment capabilities of Cognitive Search through skillsets.
 If your scenario requires AI enrichment but you can't use indexers, you can replace a skillset by making direct calls to Cognitive Services.
-To illustrate this technique, the demo invokes Text Analytics for language detection, entity recognition, and sentiment analysis.
-It also invokes Computer Vision for ???
+To illustrate this technique, the demo invokes the following resources:

++ [Azure Cognitive Service for Language](https://docs.microsoft.com/azure/cognitive-services/language-service/overview) for language detection, entity recognition, and sentiment analysis.

++ [OCR Read API](https://docs.microsoft.com/azure/cognitive-services/computer-vision/overview-ocr) in [Computer Vision](https://docs.microsoft.com/azure/cognitive-services/computer-vision/overview) to recognize and read strings from PDFs.

+This sample stores the finished output in a Cosmos DB database.

+Indexing operates over the stored data.
+The sample uses the [**Azure.Search.Documents**](https://www.nuget.org/packages/Azure.Search.Documents/) library from the Azure SDK for .NET to create, load, and query the search index.

 ## Objects created in this demo